Introduction to Steam, Humidity and Water Quality for Steam Generators

 More soap is required when washing with hard water compared to hard water.

 DI water is very soft.
-DI grade water is purified with almost all its mineral ions removed, such as cations like sodium, calcium, iron, and copper, and anions like chloride and sulfate.
+DI-grade water is purified with almost all its mineral ions removed, such as cations like sodium, calcium, iron, and copper, and anions like chloride and sulfate.
 The DI process leverages specially manufactured ion-exchange resins that exchange hydrogen (H+) and hydroxyl (OH-) ions for dissolved minerals and then recombine to form water (H2O).
+Primary Ion Exchange – Deionizers may be used instead of membrane filtration for large volumes of water or high-pressure boilers.
+Ion exchange typically produces water of comparatively higher quality and resistivity and provides better yields.

-Reverse Osmosis (RO) is a process to clean tap water to make it roughly 90% to 99% pure.
+Reverse Osmosis (RO) cleans tap water to make it roughly 90% to 99% pure.
 Deionization (DI) filters exchange positive hydrogen and negative hydroxyl molecules for positive and negative contaminant molecules in water.
-DI filtering and other processes are sometimes referred to as “water polishing”.
+DI filtering and other processes are sometimes called “water polishing.”
+RO can remove bacteria, salts, organics, silica, and hardness.
+RO and nanofiltration both employ membrane filtration to capture contaminants.
+RO systems for industrial purposes typically provide a 65 to 75 percent recovery rate; a very efficient water use RO results in exceptionally pure water.

 Typical water feed requirements for ultraclean steam generation.